-What drone pilots see while they are flying, are the low latency analog video from FPV cameras.
-To choose the best FPV camera for your multirotors, there are a few things to consider which we will discuss in this post.
+Dedicated FPV cameras provides low latency real-time video to the drone pilots when they are flying.
+To choose the best FPV camera for racing drones and multirotors in general, there are a few things to consider which we will discuss in this tutorial.

 Can the Fatshark Byte Frost HD FPV system challege the highly praised DJI Digital FPV system?
 While the Byte Frost has some great quality, there are things the DJI does better.
 In this review we will go through the pros and cons of the Byte Frost and how it comes to the DJI.